-2019-2020 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2019-2020 District Goals 2020-2021 District Goals 2021-2022 District Goals % 6th graders proficient in Math % of 6th grade students achieving proficient or better on the Grade 6 Math FSA. >3 percentage pt. increase from prior year % 8th graders proficient in ELA % of 8th grade students achieving proficient or better on the Grade 8 ELA FSA. >3 percentage pt. increase from prior year % 8th graders proficient in Math % of 8th grade students achieving Level 3 or higher on the Grade 8 FSA. >3 percentage pt. increase from prior year 4 % 8th graders proficient in Science % of 8th grade students achieving proficient or better on the Grade 8 Science FCAT 2.0. >3 percen tage pt. increase from prior year en % 10th graders proficient in ELA % of 10th grade students achieving proficient or better on the Grade 10 ELA FSA. >3 percen tage pt. increase from prior year e M % of students proficient in Algebra 1 % of Algebra 1 students achieving Proficient or better on the Algebra 1 EOC. >3 percen tage pt. increase from prior year hiev Percentage of schools completing training cycle for Trauma Informed Care (TIC) Percentage of schools that have completed a trianing cycle for Trauma Informed Care (TIC) at Phase 1 or Phase 2 65% 85% 100% in Student Achievement Percentage of schools, including charter schools active in implementaion of Positive Behavior Intervention Supports (PBIS) Percentage of schools, including charter schools active in implementaion of Positive Behavior Intervention Supports (PBIS) at Tier 1 or Tler 2 85% 94% 100% n Stu Percentage of school personnel trained in Youth Mental Health First-Aid (YMHFA) Percentage of school personnel trained in the 6 hour Youth Mental Health First-Aid (YMHFA) 10% 25% 50% Number of Students participating in competitions Number of students participating in district, state and national academic or perfoming arts competitions. >5% Increase from prior year llen Student Engagement according to Gallup Survey The grand mean of Pasco County students that are engaged in their school experience as defined by the annual Gallup student survey.
-Annual 3.81 Annual 3.89 Annual 3.95 Excellence Number of Students Earning Industry Certifications The number of students earning nationally recognized industry certifications as determined by an independent, third-party certifying entity. >5% Increase from prior year Number of students Earning College Credits Number of students who are eligible to earn at least 1 college credit.
-Annual 41% Annual 44% Annual 47% Federal Uniform Graduation Rate Percentage of students who graduate with a standard high school diploma within four years of their first enrollment in ninth grade.
-Annual 87% Annual 88% Annual 89% Federal Uniform Graduation Rate for Students with Disabilities Percentage of students with disabilities who graduate with a standard high school diploma within four years of their first enrollment in ninth grade.
-Annual 79% Annual 80% Annual 81%
+2020-2021 METRIC INFORMATION Strategic Pillar Metric Title Metric Definition 2020-2021 District Goals 2021-2022 District Goals 2022-2023 District Goals % 6th graders proficient in Math % of 6th grade students achieving proficient or better on the Grade 6 Math FSA. >3 percer >3 percentage pt. increase from prior year % 8th graders proficient in ELA % of 8th grade students achieving proficient or better on the Grade 8 ELA FSA. >3 percentage pt. increase from prior year % 8th graders proficient in Math % of 8th grade students achieving Level 3 or higher on the Grade 8 FSA. >3 percentage pt. increase from prior year 4 % 8th graders proficient in Science % of 8th grade students achieving proficient or better on the Grade 8 Science FCAT 2.0. >3 percentage pt. increase from prior year en % 10th graders proficient in ELA % of 10th grade students achieving proficient or better on the Grade 10 ELA FSA. >3 percen tage pt. increase from prior year em % of students proficient in Algebra 1 % of Algebra 1 students achieving Proficient or better on the Algebra 1 EOC. >3 percen tage pt. increase from prior year hiev Percentage of schools completing training cycle for Trauma Informed Care (TIC) Percentage of schools that have completed a training cycle for Trauma Informed Care (TIC) at Phase 1 or Phase 2 65% 75% 85% Student Achievement Percentage of schools, including charter schools active in implementaion of Positive Behavior Intervention Supports (PBIS) Percentage of schools, including charter schools active in implementaion of Positive Behavior Intervention Supports (PBIS) at Tier 1 or Tler 2 94% 100% 100% in Stu Percentage of school personnel trained in Youth Mental Health First-Aid (YMHFA) Percentage of school personnel trained in the 6 hour Youth Mental Health First-Aid (YMHFA) 25% 35% 45% Number of Students participating in competitions Number of students participating in district, state and national academic or perfoming arts competiions. >5% Increase from prior year llen Student Engagement according to Gallup Survey The grand mean of Pasco County students that are engaged in their school experience as defined by the annual Gallup student survey.
+Annual 3.81 Annual 3.89 Annual 3.95 Excellence Number of Students Earning Industry Certifications The number of students earning nationally recognized industry certifications as determined by an independent, third-party certifying entity. >5% Increase from prior year Ш Number of students Earning College Credits Number of students who are eligible to earn at least 1 college credit.
+Annual 44% Annual 47% Annual 49% Federal Uniform Graduation Rate Percentage of students who graduate with a standard high school diploma within four years of their first enrollment in ninth grade.
+Annual 88% Annual 90% Annual 91% Federal Uniform Graduation Rate for Students with Disabilities Percentage of students with disabilities who graduate with a standard high school diploma within four years of their first enrollment in ninth grade.
+Annual 81% Annual 82% Annual 83%